SmartlyDressedGames/Unturned-Docs/items/throwable-asset.rst

 Throwable Assets
 ================

-Throwables can be thrown by players.
+Throwables are created from the ItemThrowableAsset class.
+They can be thrown by players.
 Throwables cannot be used in any safezones that disallow weapons.

 This inherits the :ref:`WeaponAsset <doc_item_asset_weapon>` class.